The numbers recommended by a fortune cookie resulted in a lottery win.

-The sagacious confections had been manufacturered at Wonton Food Inc. of Long Island City in Queens,
+The sagacious confections had been manufactured at Wonton Food Inc. of Long Island City in Queens,

 Stunned lottery officials heard time and again from the second-place winners that they’d gotten their numbers from cookies.
 Additional confirmation of the claim came from the lottery tickets themselves: nearly all of them listed “40” as the Powerball number, and 40 had been the final of the six numbers given on the fortune cookie slips.

-While not everyone plays the numbers that are suggested to them, a great many do.
+While not everyone plays numbers that are suggested to them by external sources, a great many do.
 A March 2005 episode of television’s Lost included a sequence of lottery numbers, and hundreds of viewers subsequently played that combination.
-It didn’t win.
+It didn’t win, though.

 While fortune hunting via fortune cookie might now seem a prime idea, it needs be kept in mind that the lone winning combination that grabbed the